-Owning a home in Breckenridge, Colorado may be your dream, but in order for the purchase to be a satisfying experience, you need to ensure that you are financially and mentally prepared for the responsibilities that come with buying your first home.
+Owning a home in Breckenridge, Colorado, may be your dream.
+Still, for the purchase to be a satisfying experience, you need to ensure that you are financially and mentally prepared for the responsibilities that come with buying your first home.

-Some people think that home ownership is like renting but with the power to have pets and paint the walls any color you like.
-While these privileges are available to homeowners in most areas, they come with the responsibilities of a mortgage, property taxes and home maintenance.
-Preparing for home ownership requires you to take critical stock of your finances and your expectations.
+Some people think that homeownership is like renting but with the power to have pets and paint the walls any color you like.
+While these privileges are available to homeowners in most areas, they come with a mortgage, property taxes, and home maintenance responsibilities.
+Preparing for homeownership requires you to take critical stock of your finances and your expectations.